Wavenumber-Division Multiplexing in Line-of-Sight Holographic MIMO Communications: Abstract

 \section{Abstract}

 Starting from first principles of wave propagation, we consider a multiple-input multiple-output (MIMO) representation of a communication system between two spatially-continuous volumes.
 This is the concept of holographic MIMO communications.
 The analysis takes into account the electromagnetic interference, generated by external sources, and the constraint on the physical radiated power.
 The electromagnetic MIMO model is particularized for a pair of parallel line segments in line-of-sight conditions.
 Inspired by orthogonal-frequency division-multiplexing, we assume that the spatially-continuous transmit currents and received fields are represented using the Fourier basis functions.
 In doing so, a wavenumber-division multiplexing (WDM) scheme is obtained, which is not optimal but can be efficiently implemented.
 The interplay among the different system parameters (e.g., transmission range, wavelength, and sizes of source and receiver) in terms of number of communication modes and level of interference among them is studied with conventional tools of linear systems theory.
 Due to the non-finite support (in the spatial domain) of the electromagnetic channel, WDM cannot provide non-interfering communication modes.
 The interference decreases as the receiver size grows, and goes to zero only asymptotically.
 Different digital processing architectures, operating in the wavenumber domain, are thus used to deal with the interference.
 The simplest implementation provides the same spectral efficiency of a singular-value decomposition architecture with water-filling when the receiver size is comparable to the transmission range.
-The developed framework is also used to represent a classical MIMO system and to make comparisons.
-It turns out that the latter achieves better performance only when a higher number of radio-frequency chains is used.
+The developed framework is also used to represent a communication scheme that performs only an integration over short spatial segments.
+This is equivalent to a classical MIMO system with uniform linear arrays made of electrically small dipoles.
+Numerical comparisons show that better performance than WDM can be achieved only when a higher number of radio-frequency chains is used.